-This webpage provides an overview of the new replica car law.
-It will be periodically updated over the next year as the SEMA Action Network (SAN) works with federal regulators to implement the program rules.
+This webpage provides an overview of the new federal replica car law.
+It will be periodically updated as the SEMA Action Network (SAN) works with federal regulators to implement the program rules.

 - Low volume manufacturer: a motor vehicle manufacturer whose annual worldwide production (including by a parent or subsidiary of the manufacturer) is not more than 5,000 motor vehicles each year.
 The company can sell up to 325 replica vehicles in the U.S. each year, with no limit on the number of incomplete kit cars that can be sold.